 Deep in the Angeles Forest, under majestic trees, is Camp Sturtevant.
 Established in 1893, it is the only camp from the Great Hiking Era still in operation in southern California’s San Gabriel Mountains.
 Surrounded by the largest virgin stand of Big Cone Spruce trees in the United States, Sturtevant’s canyon setting provides a unique opportunity to experience wilderness, an historic location, and contra dance!
 The four-mile hike leads you up the lush, cool and shady Santa Anita Canyon to the cozy, inviting canyon setting of this beautiful camp setting.
 Complete with bunk bed cabins, a bathhouse, and a dining and dance hall, with maple floor that has the natural spring of hundred-year-old horizontal pole framing.
 It is an intimate location for 40 campers.
 A pack train of burros hauls the food, creature comforts, and fuel up a trail that leaves roads, cars, crowds, disturbance, worry, and the bustle of LA miles away.
 The quiet canyon setting provides perfect solitude.
 The camp includes heated cabins, hot showers, a 30-foot tree swing, zip-trolley line, volleyball court, fireplaces, a warren of hiking trails, and the great outdoors for relaxing.
 It is a place designed for weekend fun, fantastic traditional music and, of course, CONTRA DANCING!

-There will be nine nutritious, filling meals, prepared in modern kitchen facilities, provided as part of the weekend.
+There will be nine nutritious, filling meals, prepared in modern kitchen facilities by our chef Brenda Goodwin, provided as part of the weekend.
 A variety of refreshments will be provided throughout the day.